yarnpkg/yarn/README.md

         └── _insttmp

-In the top level project, there is a `./node_modules/.cache/_esy` directory that stores things related to your current project.
+The global store's `_build` directory contains the logs for each package that is build (whether or not it was successful).
+The `_install` contains the final compilation artifacts that should be retained.

+#### Top Level Project Build Artifacts

 ###### Local Build Cache, Build Eject And Environment Cache

 Not all artifacts are cached globally.
-Build artifacts for your top level project and any symlinked dependencies (using `yarn link`) are stored in `./node_modules/_esy/store` which is just like the global store, but for your locally symlinked projects, and top level package.
+Build artifacts for any symlinked dependencies (using `yarn link`) are stored in `./node_modules/.cache/_esy/store` which is just like the global store, but for your locally symlinked projects, and top level package.

 This local cache doesn't have the dirtyling logic as the global store for (non-symlinked) dependencies.
 Currently, both symlinked dependencies and your top level package are both rebuilt every time you run `esy build`.

+Your top level package is build within its source tree, not in a copy of the source tree, but as always your package can (and should try to) respect the out of source destination `$cur__target_dir`.

 Cached environment computations (for commands such as `esy cmd`) are stored in `./node_modules/.cache/_esy/command-env`